 There’s no harm in evaluating if the specific investments you hold are still appropriate but avoid reducing investments overall.

 4. Review Insurances

-This important point tends to be overlooked during tough economic times.
+This key point tends to be overlooked during tough economic times.
 High levels of inflation can leave people underinsured as asset values increase faster than coverage levels.
-Review homeowners and auto policies in particular to make sure the coverage levels are still appropriate for current asset values.
+Review homeowners and auto policies to make sure the coverage levels are still appropriate for current asset values.